DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/toolkit.md

 ##Do-it-yourself EPUB from scratch

 The process of creating an EPUB from scratch is similar to that of developing a simple website.
-The main difference is that while websites can and often do include material from other locations or websites, an EPUB is 'self-contained'.
+The main difference is that while websites can and often do embed material located elsewhere in the Internet, an EPUB is 'self-contained' and made for offline reading.
 This means that all pages or images displayed must be part of the collection.
-Making an EPUB from scratch, by hand, is useful for creating small and simple publications, for creating or modifying publications that make extensive use of the particularities of the EPUB format, or in order to explore and better understand the functionalities and inner workings of this format, which is what we will now do.
+Making an EPUB from scratch, or manually, is useful for creating small and simple publications, for creating or modifying publications that make extensive use of the particularities of the EPUB format, or in order to explore and better understand the functionalities and inner workings of this format, which is what we will now do.

 An EPUB file is in fact a ZIP archive, but with the file extension '.epub' instead of '.zip'.
-A such, it is a compressed collection of HTML files, style sheets and images, much like the files found on a website, compiled together with some extra files which define the format and structure of the documents so that an e-reader can display them.
+As such, it is a compressed collection of HTML files, style sheets and images, much like the files found on a website, compiled together with some extra files which define the format and structure of the documents so that an e-reader can display them.
 Any file archiving software that can handle ZIP files can open and decompress an EPUB.
-In some cases this can be done simply by renaming the '.epub' extension to '.zip'. [^epub-zipping-process]
+In some cases this can be done simply by renaming the '.epub' extension to '.zip'.[^epub-zipping-process]

-For a better understanding of the following explanation of what an EPUB is and how to create one, we suggest downloading a working example of a rudimentary EPUB, which can be found on Toolkit project's GitHub page (a direct link can be found in the footnote). [^rudimentary-epub]
+For a better understanding of the following explanation of what an EPUB is and how to create one, we suggest downloading a working example of a rudimentary EPUB, which can be found on Toolkit project's GitHub page (a direct link can be found in the footnote).[^rudimentary-epub]

 ###Structure of an EPUB package